dustintchan/OT0-Modding-Job-Skills/README.md

 ## Special Thanks to the OT0 Modding Discord:
 *  @igoticecream - Pioneer into OT0 modding and integeral UAssetMessagePack tool developer.
-*  @Kermit - For their early documentation of character/job ids and process clarifications.
+*  @Kermit - For their early documentations of character/job ids and massive contributions towards understanding all the necessary files to edit skills.
+*  @Naro - For further contributions to the character id list.